Lamdtom/lamdtom/README.md

 ## 💻 Projects
 ### [Gender Classification](https://github.com/Lamdtom/Gender-Classification)
-- Developed a ResNet model for image classification using over 15,000 images with Pytorch and OpenCV.
+- Developed and optimized a ResNet model for image classification using over 15,000 diverse images, achieving an accuracy rate of 92% and significantly enhancing the project's predictive capabilities.
-- Enhanced data validation processes to improve training accuracy.
+- Supported new students in implementing advanced programming tools and techniques, fostering a solid foundation in practical and theoretical aspects of computer science.
-- Analyzed model results to determine the best classifier for the dataset.
+- Evaluated assignments and delivered constructive feedback to promote learning, improvement, and the development of problem-solving skills.

 ### [Blueboard](https://github.com/jenphan/CS-375)
 - Collaborated on an online learning platform for students and professors, enhancing course management and interaction.